500 rum: Boathouse rule

 Some rummy players play that any player must discard on the turn in which they go out.
 (A completed turn includes a discard in most variations of Rummy 500, and every turn, even the final turn, is not considered complete without a pile discard).
 This is often considered standard rules for Rummy.

 For example, if a player held a hand of two 3's and picked up another 3, this player would be unable to go out as they would not have a discard.
 Under this variation, the last card in a set picked up from the discard pile cannot be used as the discard in that round.
 This may prevent a player from picking up cards that would complete a meld if, after laying down the meld, they would not have a card left to discard.
-This is a variant of standard play and should be opted upon before gameplay begins.
+This is a variation that should be agreed upon before play begins.

 Also, if the stock is finished then players may continue to draw from the pile only so long as they are able and willing to do so.
 Otherwise, the hand is finished with all cards in each player's hand counting against them.
 This is also normally standard.
 However some play the alternative that the cards should be reshuffled, and play should continue.
 Another alternative with a depleted stock is for play to continue, with players discarding after each turn until one of the players goes out.